The Online Privacy Literacy Scale (OPLIS)

 - Knowledge about data protection strategies

 In the final scale, each dimension is measured with five items respectively.
 For more information about the overall project and the various steps in the development of the scale, please visit the section "Project description".
 OPLIS was recently validated with a sample representative of German Internet users.
-The results of this study will be published in the forthcoming article "Entwicklung und Validierung der Online-Privatheitskompetenz-Skala [engl.
+The results of this study are published in the article "Entwicklung und Validierung der Online-Privatheitskompetenz-Skala [engl.
 Development and validation of the online privacy literacy scale]" in the journal "Diagnostica".

 Permission to use